Franklin-oliveira/learning_D3js/3-dynamic/README.md

 ## Content

 - **dynamic-chart.html:** applying the `D3 update` pattern to make a dynamic chart that flicks between different data.
+Full code in `./js/dynamyc-chart.js`.
 - **interval-loops.html:** revisiting the coffee revenues bar chart example to ilustrate how the `D3 update` pattern works.
 (See `./js/interval-loops.js` for more details)
+- **transition.html:** the same dynamic bar chart as in file `dynamic-chart.html`, but now with a smoother transition between data.
+The code for this transition is in `./js/transition.js`.